-Since sperm counts can vary on a daily basis your doctor will probably want to test more than one sample.
-Generally, 2 to 3 samples can be tested over a period of three months.
-Each test should be conducted at least 7 days apart.
-Taking an average of the sperm samples helps to arrive at the most conclusive and accurate result.
+As sperm counts vary daily, the doctor usually advises taking more than one sample.
+Generally, 2-3 samples can be tested over a period of three months.
+Ensure to undergo each test at least 7 days apart.
+An average of all the sperm samples is taken that helps the doctor arrive at the most definite and accurate result.

 Understanding 7 important parameters of semen analysis report

 |Sr No.||Parameters||Measurement unit||Normal range|

 |1||Semen volume||ml||1.5 – 5 mL, or between ¼ – 1 teaspoon|

 |3||Sperm concentration||Million/ml||15 million or more|